This is the second of a series of posts on worldview theory and implications for faith.

 There are a couple of things to say here.
 First, his questions are good ones.
 Every Christian asks them, and not everybody comes up with answer he or she finds satisfying.
 There are entire branches of theology that discuss them.
 The famous “Why do bad things happen to good people?” and “Why is there evil in the world?” even have a branch of theology devoted to it, called “theodicy,” with the resulting “anti-theodicy” movements and variants of “cosmodicy” and “anthropidicy” and on and on.
 There is no space to give my answers to these questions, except to note that *every* Christian deals with them — and most do.

 Second, however, is that this young man’s main problem is implicit in his complaint.
-Merely noting an apparent moral contradiction on the part of God should not be a deal-killer even if *no* acceptable explanation presents itself.
-The deal-killer is that God does not live up to Mr. Steingard’s moral compass — how can God fail so badly to live up to Mr. Steingard’s standards, and still be a “good” God?
+Merely noting an apparent moral contradiction on the part of God should not be a deal-killer even if *no* acceptable explanation presents itself — to a person of faith.
+If we do not understand God’s morality, that’s our problem, not Gods.
+But to Mr. Steingard, the deal-killer is that God does not follow his moral compass — how can God fail so badly to live up to Mr. Steingard’s standards, and still be a “good” God?

 Let that sink in — because it’s profoundly important from a worldview position.
 If God is not living up to your standards, then that *necessarily* means that your standards are not coming from a worldview in which God sets the standards.
 That is, by the the way, the answer to Mr. Steingard’s question about Job.
 When Job asked that question, God’s answer was pretty straightforward — “Suck it up, buttercup.
 I’m God and you are not.
 You don’t judge me.
 I judge you.”
 Every Christian must *either* accept one of the rationalizations given by formal theology, or must just do as Paul does and accept that there are things we will not understand.
 As he wrote in his first letter to the church at Corinth: